learn-co-curriculum/dsc-correlation-covariance/README.md

 |22.6|	445|
 |17.2|	408|

-And here is the same data as a Scatter Plot:
+And here is the same data as a scatter plot:

 <img src="images/ice.png" width="450">

 Just by looking at the plot, you can easily see that hotter weather goes along with higher ice cream sales.
 The relationship is good but not perfect.
 The correlation for this example is 0.9575 which indicates a very strong positive relationship.

-## Correlation is not Causation
+## Correlation is not causation

 You may have come across the saying: **“correlation is not causation”** or **“correlation does not imply causation”**.

-What do we mean by saying this?
+What do we mean by this?

-Causation takes a step further than correlation.
+Causation takes correlation a step further.

-> Any change in the value of one variable will cause a change in the value of another variable, which means one variable causes the other one to happen.
-It is also referred to as __cause and effect__.
+> Causation is when any change in the value of one variable leads to a change in the value of another variable, which means one variable _causes_ the change in another.
+This is also referred to as __cause and effect__.

 Let's try to understand this with an example.

-### Consider Hidden Factors
+### Consider hidden factors

 Suppose for the above ice cream sales example, we now have some extra data on the number of homicide cases in New York.
-Out of curiosity,  we analyze sales numbers vs. homicide rate as scatterplot and see that these two also related to each other.
+Out of curiosity,  we analyze sales numbers vs. homicide rate as scatter plot and see that these two are also related to each other.
 Mind blown...
 Is ice cream turning people into murderers?

 <img src="images/ice_murder.png" width="450">

-#### Example 1: "Ice cream sales are correlated with the number of homicides in New York"
+#### Example 1: Ice cream sales are correlated with the number of homicides in New York

 For our example, it's actually the weather as a hidden factor that is causing both these events.
 It is actually causing the rise in ice cream sales and homicides.
 As in summer people usually go out, enjoy a nice sunny day and chill themselves with ice creams.
 So when it’s sunny, a wide range of people are outside and there is a wider selection of victims for predators.
 There is no causal relationship between the ice cream and rate of homicide, sunny weather is bringing both the factors together.
 We can say that ice cream sales and homicide rate have a __causal relationship__ with weather.